Program / Workshops

 PLENARY 1 The Discovery Pipeline: Molecules, Mechanisms and Targets

-Co-Chairs: Alex Zarbock and Prabhleen Singh
+Co-Chairs: Volker Vallon and Alex Zarbock

 9:40-10:00 Discussion